 THE HOUSE AND SENATE.
-Beacon Hill Roll Call records local representatives' votes on one roll call and local senators' votes on three roll calls from the week of March 9-13.
+Beacon Hill Roll Call records local representatives' votes on two roll calls and local senators' votes on three roll calls from the week of January 12-16.

 Rep. Thomas CalterÂ Â Â Yes